Northern Shaanxi: Geography

+Shaanbei, referring to the northern portion of Shaanxi, includes the prefecture-level cities of Yulin and Yan'an.
+The region's physical geography is largely characterized by the presence of the Loess Plateau.
 Shaanbei is located in the northern edge of the Loess Plateau with a general elevation range of 800–1300 m, occupying approximately 45% of the total area of Shaanxi.
 Elevation tends to increase from northwest to southeast.
 The northern portions degrade into the Ordos Desert, while the southern portions slope up into hills.
-Shaanbei is generally perceived to include all of Yulin and the northern half of Yan'an prefectures, while the mountainous southern Yan'an is based around the Luo River valley and regarded as part of the Guanzhong Basin.
+The Guanzhong region, also in Shaanxi, is located to the south of Shaanbei.